CDU-HIT238/slides/week6/index.md

 	* `/sw.js` can access anything from the root
 	* `/pages/sw.js` can access anything after /pages
 	* `./sw.js` can access anything under the current path

+Note:
+As service workers can act as a proxy we need to be clear on their active scope.
+They can only intercept requests from their current path onwards.
+They cannot get requests from their parent directory.
+So be careful, if you place your service worker in a scripts directory you will only be able to intercept your scripts.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->